 2. The Higher Education System in Australia

-Australian higher education system can be different from other countries in that many students take double degrees by choosing two programs at the undergraduate level.
-For instance, students can enroll in a combined program by taking a science and arts subject.
-The duration of an undergraduate course is usually three years, and if you’re looking to gain academic knowledge from more than one subject within three to four-years time, studying in Australia can be your best option.
+The Australian higher education system can be different from other countries in that many universities offer double or combined degrees, allowing students to study two fields at the undergraduate level.
+For instance, students can enroll in a combined program that includes science and arts subjects.
+The duration of a standard undergraduate course is often three years, but honors, professional, double-degree, and combined programs may take longer.
+If you’re looking to gain academic knowledge from more than one subject area, studying in Australia can be an excellent option.

 3. The Humanitarian Consciousness in Australian University Campuses

-Australian society is known to be multicultural and conscious about global issues, and the same mindset is applied in many campuses of Australian universities.
-The country is best preferred for students looking for a comfortable environment where they can attract awareness on issues such as global warming, pollution, gender studies, racism, and other humanitarian activities.
+Australian society is known for being multicultural and engaged with global issues, and this is reflected across many Australian university campuses.
+The country can be a good fit for students looking for a comfortable environment where they can engage with issues such as climate change, sustainability, gender studies, racism, inclusion, and other humanitarian and social activities.

-Undoubtedly, Australia has a great potential to open up one’s horizons during their study.
-From the generous support from the Australian government and universities in finance, and research to a multicultural campus experience leading a unique student life, Australia’s offerings to international students are much more than we can describe in this article.
-If you think that your place is in Australia, don’t hesitate to apply to a program at an Australian university in the next admissions period.
+Undoubtedly, Australia has great potential to open up one’s horizons during study.
+From support from the Australian government and universities in finance and research to a multicultural campus experience, Australia’s offerings to international students are extensive.
+If you think Australia is the right place for you, consider applying to a program at an Australian university in the next admissions period.

 We hope this article on the Complete Guide to University Applications in Australia was helpful.
 Read more valuable tips and insightful articles in our Study in Australia section.
 You can also browse Available Programs for International Students for more study options!